Contributor, Korn Ferry Institute

 How do they become profitable without sacrificing the things they believe in?

-Though seemingly dry, OKR’s are inherently connected to how meaning and purpose get prioritized and scaled throughout an intense period of growth.
+Though they may seem dry, OKRs are inherently connected to how meaning and purpose get prioritized and scaled throughout an intense period of growth.
 This is because they are designed to meet certain criteria, answering the key questions around “what” you want to accomplish and “how” you will determine it’s been done.

 The nuance is that objectives have to be what Grove called “significant.”
 In his view, it’s not enough to write down what you want without clarifying why you want it.
 The why is inherent to the success of OKR’s.
 It’s here that leaders and teams begin to have a deeper conversation around what makes a goal actually matter – not only for profit, but also for something beyond the bottom line.

 In 1999, American investor and venture capitalist John Doerr brought OKRs to Google.
-The company credits him and the process with helping to take them from a team of 40 to the 180,000-plus employees they are today.
+The company credits him and the process with helping to take them from a team of 40 to 180,000-plus employees today.

-This is important information for all those little startups out there – the 4.7 million who each year strive to make it.
-Not only is purpose pivotal to the future of work.
-Successfully scaling any business is all about taking the opportunity to figure out how each person, role, and department tracks to a central mission.
+This is important information for all those little start-ups out there – the 4.7 million that strive each year to make it.
+Purpose pivotal to the future of work, and successfully scaling any business is all about taking the opportunity to figure out how each person, role, and department tracks with a central mission.
 It’s not enough to have a future goal for growth.
 Founders will need to know why they want to be in business to begin with.

 Co-written by Elizabeth Solomon